AngangGuo/COMP-2913/course_outline.md

 ### Submitting Homework
 All Labs, Assignments and Exam should be submitted through [Desire2Learn (learn.bcit.ca)](learn.bcit.ca).
 There will be a Dropbox for your course.
-It can be located at: COMP2913 -> Activities -> Dropbox.
+It can be located at: COMP2913 -> Activities -> Assignments.
 Each lab, assignment and exam will have their own directories.
 Always zip your deliverables, and rename the file in this format: lab1_firstname_lastname.zip
 You would be surprised by how often deliverables are handed in without a name.
 Marks will be deducted if no name is provided.
 Ideally, please try to submit your deliverables on time.
 I’ll be as flexible as possible, as I know students also have other important priorities.
 It would really help me though, if you strive to meet the given deadlines.
 For Project 3, the due date is non-negotiable, as I also have a deadline to submit final marks to Administration.
 This also goes with submitting the same assignment multiple times.
 I will only mark the latest one submitted, but I would also appreciate if this is avoided as much as possible.